Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: . Motivation and definition

 From a practical point of view, one advantage of \MAG\ is that it provides us with faster computations than the standard Poisson-based algorithms, because of its connection with optimal transport (this will be made precise later).
-More about cosmological simulations using \MAG\ and their comparison with standard N-body simulations can be found in the recent article \cite{LBM24} by Lévy, Brenier and the second author.
+More about cosmological simulations using \MAG\ and their comparison with standard $N$-body simulations can be found in the recent article \cite{LBM24} by Lévy, Brenier and the second author.
 From a theoretical point of view, another advantage is that its tight relation with optimal transport provides us with easy geometrical interpretations.
-Moreover, it is shown in the article \cite{BBM24} by Bonnefous, Brenier and one of us (RM) that \MAG\ can describe a scalar field, often evoked in modified theories of gravity such as Galileons, opening a promising domain to further explore. \\ However, the main drawback of \MAG\ is that it is not a fundamental theory of gravitation; it is only effective for solving \EUR.
+Moreover, it is shown in the article \cite{BBM24} by Bonnefous, Brenier and one of us (RM) that \MAG\ can describe a scalar field that adds a new long-range interaction to general relativity (a \emph{fifth force}) and is often evoked in modified theories of gravity such as Galileons, opening a promising domain to further explore. \\ However, the main drawback of \MAG\ is that it is not a fundamental theory of gravitation; it is only effective for solving \EUR.

 From now on we drop the size $L$ by setting $L=1$, and denote $ \mathbb{T}^d= \mathbb{T} _{ L=1}^d.$